andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatype.md

 ```

 ## Range

-> [!todo]- partly exam relevant
-> Basic usage for looping and creating number sequences is necessary.
-It is good to understand that this is different from list because it does not store all elements in memory and instead generates them on demand.
-Advanced usage and explanation are not necessary.

 The datatype Range is created with the `range()` function and generates a sequence of numbers.
 It might seem very similar to a list, but the key difference is that not all elements are saved in memory.
 Instead, they are generated only when they are actually used.
 It is commonly used in loops and is a memory-efficient [[#Iterable]].
 You can not add, remove, or change elements of a range because it is [[#Mutable||immutable]].

 The `range()` function generates a range of numbers.
 The arguments are similar to slicing and you can use `range(stop)`, `range(start, stop)`, or `range(start, stop, step)`